alexle/alexle.github.com/_posts/2012/2012-07-27-neatflix-my-netflix-api-demo.markdown

 When I discovered Netflix had an [API][3], I saw an opportunity to learn something new by creating a web app to solve this problem.
 Hence, [Neatflix][2] was born.

 Neatflix is simple to use.
 Just enter a search phrase and click on any result to display its information.
-The search will return the top 10 titles matched in the Netflix libary.
+The search will return the top 10 titles matched in the Netflix library.
 Say you wanted to find out more information about the movie "Thor".
 A search of this phrase would return the following:

 ![neatflix home page](/assets/neatflix2.png)